LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Authorize Inbound Traffic](http://127.0.0.1/assets/lab2-2.png)

-The screenshot shows the successful creation of the security rule allowing inbound SSH traffic to the security group.

 ### 3. Create a Key Pair

 To securely connect to the EC2 instance, we generate a public and private key pair.
 The private key will be used to authenticate SSH connections, while the public key is associated with the EC2 instance.
 This step is crucial for securing the private key and ensuring that it can be used for SSH connections without exposing it to others.